reneereynolds/data-science-portfolio/README.md

 # data-science-portfolio
-A collection of data science endeavors (academic/educational, personal enjoyment or otherwise).
+A work-in-progress collection of data science endeavors (academic/educational, personal enjoyment or otherwise)